 It’s October and Halloween is almost here, so it’s time to read something spooky.
-Last year we took our trick-or-treating rather far afield to, Pu Songling’s Chinese studio, but this time, let’s spend the season closer to home and head over to the Van Tassels' Autumn festivities, over by Sleep Hollow.
+Last year we took our trick-or-treating rather far afield, to Pu Songling’s Chinese studio, but this time, let’s spend the season closer to home and head over to the Van Tassels' Autumn festivities, over by Sleep Hollow.
 We’ll check out both Washington Irving’s original “Legend of Sleepy Hollow” and Disney’s 1949 adaptation.

 Oh, but Disney’s The Adventures of Ichabod and Mr.